openmobilityfoundation/mobility-data-specification/README.md

 The Mobility Data Specification is an open source project with all development taking place on GitHub.
 Comments and ideas can be shared by [starting a discussion](https://github.com/openmobilityfoundation/mobility-data-specification/discussions), [creating an issue](https://github.com/openmobilityfoundation/mobility-data-specification/issues), and specific changes can be suggested by [opening a pull request](https://github.com/openmobilityfoundation/mobility-data-specification/pulls).
 Before contributing, please review our OMF [CONTRIBUTING page](https://github.com/openmobilityfoundation/governance/blob/main/CONTRIBUTING.md) and our [CODE OF CONDUCT page](https://github.com/openmobilityfoundation/governance/blob/main/CODE_OF_CONDUCT.md) to understand guidelines and policies for participation .

-You can learn more about the polices, methodolgies, and tools in the MDS ecosystem in the [Mobility Data Management State of Practice](https://github.com/openmobilityfoundation/privacy-committee/blob/main/products/state-of-the-practice.md) wiki.
+You can learn more about the polices, methodologies, and tools in the MDS ecosystem in the [Mobility Data Management State of Practice](https://github.com/openmobilityfoundation/privacy-committee/blob/main/products/state-of-the-practice.md) wiki.
 To help cities put the right privacy policies in place, the OMF [Privacy, Security, and Transparency Committee](https://github.com/openmobilityfoundation/privacy-committee) has created a comprehensive best-practices document called the [MDS Privacy Guide for Cities](https://github.com/openmobilityfoundation/governance/raw/main/documents/OMF-MDS-Privacy-Guide-for-Cities.pdf).

 You can also get involved in development by joining an [OMF working group](https://github.com/openmobilityfoundation/mobility-data-specification/wiki#omf-meetings).
 The working groups maintain the OMF GitHub repositories and work through issues and pull requests.
 Each working group has its own mailing list for non-technical discussion and planning: